-(Last Updated on : 16/09/2010)
+(Last Updated on : 08/06/2015)

 .
 Some of the churches are traced by the regular visitors and the tourists from all corners of India and abroad as well.
+They are:

-In addition to these churches, a church at Mannanam is located in Kottayam.
+St. Josephs Church: In addition to these churches, a church at Mannanam is located in Kottayam.
 This church is known by the name of St. Joseph and is reckoned as one of the major pilgrim centres of Kottayam.
 This church is the restorer of the mortal remains of Fr.
 Chavara Kuriakose Elias.
-A flock of travelers visit to pay their gratitude and prayers to the tomb.
+A flock of travellers visit to pay their gratitude and prayers to the tomb.
 This is regarded as sacred place for the Christian.

 Athirampuzha Church: Another ancient church of Kottayam is Athirampuzha dedicated to St. Mary.
 This church was constructed in 1080 A.D.
-The statue of Sebastian is established here in the church and it is the five day feast of Sebastian for which a huge mass gather here.
+The statue of Sebastian is established here in the church and it is the 5 day feast of Sebastian for which a huge mass gather here.
 The festival is celebrated with great merriment with the lightning of fireworks.

 Cherpunkal Church: Cherpunkal Church is a famous Church in the name of Infant Jesus and visited every First Friday.